WorldBank-Transport/ram-backend/README.md

-<h1 align="center">Rural Road Accessibility Server</h1>
+<h1 align="center">RAM Backend</h1>

-The Rural Roads Accessibility tool allows you to assess the accessibility of rural populations in relation to critical services.
-Using the [Open Source Routing Machine](http://project-osrm.org), RRA calculates travel times from population centers to the nearest POI.
+The Rural Accessibility Map allows you to assess the accessibility of rural populations in relation to critical services.
+Using the [Open Source Routing Machine](http://project-osrm.org), calculates travel times from population centers to the nearest POI.
-RRA Server is the main backend of the project and contains the API, database and file storage.
+This repository contains the main backend of the project with the API, database and file storage.

-Apart from the RRA Server, the tool relies on the following projects:
+Apart from the RAM Backend, the tool relies on the following projects:

-1. [rra-frontend](https://github.com/WorldBank-Transport/rra-frontend) with the code for the user interface
+1. [ram-frontend](https://github.com/WorldBank-Transport/ram-frontend) with the code for the user interface
-2. [rra-datapipeline](https://github.com/WorldBank-Transport/rra-datapipeline) that handles some of the more intensive data processing
+2. [ram-datapipeline](https://github.com/WorldBank-Transport/ram-datapipeline) that handles some of the more intensive data processing
-3. [rra-iD](https://github.com/WorldBank-Transport/rra-iD), a customized version of iD - the popular OSM editor - to allow editing of the road network
+3. [ram-iD](https://github.com/WorldBank-Transport/ram-iD), a customized version of iD - the popular OSM editor - to allow editing of the road network

 ## Offline usage
-To run RRA analysis locally, follow these steps.
+To run RAM analysis locally, follow these steps.
 On first time setup:

 1. clone this repository
 2. install the project dependencies: node 6, Docker, Docker Compose - [more on project dependencies](#install-project-dependencies)